jirikuncar/wire-mock/README.md

   }
 }
 ```
-then you could simply reference it from the code with no stubbing:
+then you could simply reference response from the code with no stubbing:
 ```
 assertThat(testClient.get("/testmapping").statusCode(), is(200));
 assertThat(testClient.get("/testmapping").content(), is("default test mapping"));